 Brief History of Thai Yoga Massage

-A traditional Thai massage is a deep, full-body treatment that begins at the feet and ends at the head.
-Using a sequence of gentle, flowing exercise movements, the recipient’s body is moved, loosened and stretched in order to increase muscle flexibility and joint range of motion.
+It’s a deep, full-body treatment that begins at the feet and ends at the head.
+Using a sequence of gentle, flowing exercise movements, the therapist moves the client’s body in ways that increase muscle flexibility and joint range of motion.

 This dynamic therapy offers many benefits: